How does Phishing work?

 How to Identify Phishing Attacks

-- Never click on emails with parodied links which lead to some other site.
+• Never click on emails with parodied links that lead to some other site.
 You can rather skim that particular mail to check for its authenticity.

 How to Prevent Phishing Attacks: